 It eliminates the guesswork of determining how many amendments have been filed for older buildings and coops and provides the most recent count.
 Use the Real Estate Finance Bureau’s lookup tool here.

-contractor showing floorplan to a couple: Real Estate Due Diligence in NYCThe Corporation and Business Entity Database includes business and not-for-profit corporations, limited partnerships, LLCs, limited liability partnerships, and other miscellaneous businesses.
-As such, you can confirm the actual name and status of cooperative corporations.
+The Corporation and Business Entity Database includes business and not-for-profit corporations, limited partnerships, LLCs, limited liability partnerships, and other miscellaneous businesses.
+As such, you can confirm the cooperative corporations’ actual name and status.

-Then be sure to be on the lookout for alternate or assumed names for the corporation, and be sure the status is permanently active.
-You can find The Division of Corporation’s database here.
+Then, be sure to look for alternate or assumed names for the corporation and ensure the status is permanently active.
+The Division of Corporation’s database is here.